Tamtox/Momentum/README.md

 Momemtum is an application intended to help you organize activities , develop habits and maintain routines .
-Inspired by Atomic Habits (James Clear) , Thinking, Fast and Slow (Daniel Kahneman) and 12 Rules for Life (Jordan Peterson) , this application helps to bring structure and clarity into your life .
+Inspired by Atomic Habits (James Clear) , Thinking, Fast and Slow (Daniel Kahneman) and 12 Rules for Life (Jordan Peterson) , this application is designed to assist you in achieving order  and clarity in your life .

 Features :

     Todo - create, organize and filter short-term tasks .

     Journal - keep a daily record of your thoughts and activities .

-Habits - maintain your routines
+    Habits - maintain your routines and daily activities .
+Pair your habits with goals .

-Goals -
+    Goals - set mid to long term goals that can be paired up with habits

+Planned Features :

     Notifications and Alarms

+    Data Visualization